SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 It's not a great deal of fun to have to calculate offsets for jumps by hand, and even ignoring the lack of fun it's error prone and makes our programs brittle; if we add extra instructions in between the start and end of a jump, we might need to recalculate offsets.

-Being able to label sections of code - and then later jump to those labels and have the assembler calculate the offset for us - is a staple of assembly languge, and adopting it for our code will make it much easier to write larger programs.
+Being able to label sections of code - and then later jump to those labels and have the assembler calculate the offset for us - is a staple of assembly language, and adopting it for our code will make it much easier to write larger programs.
 To do this, we'll add the ability to define functions, each with a single ASCII letter as a label.

 We'll start by adopting a convention: that registers will be used as in the RISC-V ABI with regards to their being preserved across calls.
 There's no compelling reason to deviate from that ABI.